nightconcept/boba-site/project/boba-learn.md

 In the examples, you may have noticed that sometimes we declare a type (`let score: int = 100`) and sometimes we don't (`let current_level = 10`).
 When you assign a value as you declare a variable, Boba can usually figure out, or infer, the type for you. `10` is clearly an `int`, `"Ada"` is a `string`, and `true` is a `boolean`.
 While this makes code more concise, adding explicit type annotations can serve as powerful documentation, especially on function signatures or for complex data.
 It's a choice the developer makes to balance conciseness with clarity for other developers (or their future self).

 #### **Time to Practice!**

->
-> Head over to your next set of exercises.
+Head over to your next set of exercises.
 You'll get hands-on practice creating variables, fixing compiler errors related to immutability, and working with `string`, `int`, and `boolean` types.

-## Chapter 3: Reusing Code: Functions
+## Reusing Code: Functions

 Functions are blocks of code that you can name and call from other parts of your program.
 They are essential for organizing your code and making it reusable.